wework/grabbit/docs/METRICS.md

 # Metrics

-grabbit exposes and reports operational the following metrics to Prometheus
+grabbit exposes and reports the following metrics to Prometheus

 |  Namespace    | Subsystem     | Name                              | Description                                                                 |
 | ------------- | ------------- | ----------------------------------| --------------------------------------------------------------------------- |